narulakeshav/proponents/README.md

 # Proponents
 Proponents is a library with a collection of beautifully designed, user-experience centric components, built with `ReactJS` and `styled-components`.

+## Customize
+Proponents is designed to be customized and flexible so you can start using the components without having to constantly update their styles to fit yours.

+With Proponents, you can define custom configuration.
+Using the `setConfig()` function (which takes an  Object), you can define your color scheme, and how some styling decisions.

+Based on that, proponents dynamically serves components with those styles applied.

 ## Installing
 ```sh
 # Install package